kyahikaru/scholarly-knowledge-graph/README.md

 # Scholarly Knowledge Graph Construction

+End-to-end NLP pipeline for constructing a knowledge graph from scholarly research papers.

 This project implements an end-to-end pipeline for constructing a knowledge graph from NLP research papers.
 The system processes scholarly PDF documents, extracts important entities such as tasks and datasets, identifies relationships between them, and stores the results in a Neo4j graph database.
 The resulting graph can be queried, visualized, and analyzed using standard graph statistics and link prediction metrics.
-The objective of this project is to demonstrate a complete research engineering workflow that integrates natural language processing, graph construction, and evaluation into a reproducible system.
+The project is designed as a reproducible research engineering system rather than a standalone machine learning model.

 ## Example Knowledge Graph